BrunoQuaresma/blog/content/blog/code-split-with-lazy-components/index.md

 - **React.lazy** allow us to do dynamic imports.
 - **Suspense** will render the component only when it is resolved.
 You can use the **fallback** props to pass a loader component.

-So, we are loading the **CodeEditor** only when this code is called and not at the build time.
-The **Suspense** component will wait for the resolution of the **CodeEditor** and display it when is resolved and a meanwhile will display the fallback.
-Now, to see the difference let's import the **LazyCodeEditor** instead of the **CodeEditor** and run some analyzes again.

 So we're loading the **CodeEditor** only when this code is called and not at build time.
-The Suspense component will wait for the **CodeEditor** to be resolved and display it, while displaying the fallback.
-Now, to see the difference, we'll import the **LazyCodeEditor** instead of the **CodeEditor** and run some analysis again.
+The **Suspense** component will wait for the **CodeEditor** to be resolved and display it, meanwhile displaying the fallback.
+Now, to see the difference, we'll import the **LazyCodeEditor** instead of the **CodeEditor** and run some analyses again.

 **Code.jsx**
 ```jsx